pnbruckner/ha-life360/README.md

 Once this custom integration is installed it will be used instead of the built-in integration.

 ## Procedures
-### Install, run and configure
+### Install, prepare and run

 1. Make a backup of your entire configuration, or at least the Life360 config entries as described above and the `known_devices.yaml` file.
 2. Install per above instructions.
+3. Remove `known_devices.yaml` if Life360 is the only legacy device tracker you are using, or at least comment out the Life360 related entries, or set their `track` items to `false`.
+4. Restart Home Assistant.
+5. The existing Life360 config entries will be migrated to the new version.

+### Alternate: Install, run and reconfigure

+This method would more closely match updating without realizing the integration has been converted to the new entity-based format.

+1. Make a backup of your entire configuration, or at least the Life360 config entries as described above and the `known_devices.yaml` file.
+2. Install per above instructions.
 3. Restart Home Assistant.
 4. The existing Life360 config entries will be migrated to the new version.
 6. Since the previous entries still exist in `known_devices.yaml`, you'll see two entities for each Life360 member.
 E.g., `device_tracker.life360_me` and `device_tracer.life360_me_2`.
 The former is the legacy entity from `known_devices.yaml`, and is effectively useless now.
 The latter is the new, active entity.
-7. Remove `known_devices.yaml`, or at least comment out the Life360 related entries, or set their `track` items to `false`.
+7. Remove `known_devices.yaml` if Life360 is the only legacy device tracker you are using, or at least comment out the Life360 related entries, or set their `track` items to `false`.
 8. Restart Home Assistant.
 9. The legacy entities should be gone.
 Use the Entity Registry to remove the "`_2`" suffix from the Entity ID of each of the new Life360 entities.

-### Alternate stream-lined install

-1. Make a backup of your entire configuration, or at least the Life360 config entries as described above and the `known_devices.yaml` file.
-2. Install per above instructions.
-3. Remove `known_devices.yaml`, or at least comment out the Life360 related entries, or set their `track` items to `false`.
-4. Restart Home Assistant.
-5. The existing Life360 config entries will be migrated to the new version.

 ### Restore